What is collective bargaining?

 Mediation

-if we can’t reach an agreement with UBC, we may agree to appoint a mediator to help the negotiations move along.
+if your Negotiating Committee can’t reach an agreement with UBC, they may agree to appoint a mediator to help the negotiations move along.
 A mediator is a neutral person who can facilitate the negotiations, but they don’t have any authority to make decisions on the outcome of the negotiation itself.

 Public Sector Employers’ Council (PSEC)